Persistent low income

 The data shows that, after housing costs:

-- children in households in the white ‘other’ ethnic group (22%) were more likely to be in persistent low income than those in white British households (17%)
+- children in white British households (16%) were more likely to be in persistent low income than households in the white 'other' ethnic group (9%)

-- among pensioners, those living in black households (24%) were the most likely to be in persistent low income, and those in Asian households (8%) were the least likely
+- among pensioners, those in the white 'other' ethnic group (13%) were the most likely to be in persistent low income, and those in Asian households (8%) were the least likely – however, values for households in the black, ‘other’ and mixed ethnic groups are not shown due to small sample sizes

 7. Entering low income (before and after housing costs)